Indonesian president in Papua New Guinea for talks on border, trade | Law-Order

 Indonesian president in Papua New Guinea for talks on border, trade

-Indonesian President Joko Widodo met his Papua New Guinea counterpart James Marape in Port Moresby on Wednesday, the latest leader to visit the island nation as major powers compete for influence in the strategically-located region.
+Indonesian President Joko Widodo met his Papua New Guinea counterpart James Marape in Port Moresby on Wednesday, the latest leader to visit the island nation as major powers compete for influence in the strategically important region.
+Widodo's one-day visit, where a border agreement and trade were the focus of talks, comes after Indian Prime Minister Narendra Modi and U.S. Secretary of State Antony Blinken met a dozen Pacific island leaders in Port Moresby in May.
+Papua New Guinea, which counts China as a major trading partner, signed a defence cooperation agreement with the U.S. during the Blinken visit.

 - Country: